raspberrypilearning/star-collector/en/step_3.md

 --- task ---

-Switch back to the Unity Editor and click on the **Star** GameObject in the Hierarchy window.
+Switch back to the Unity Editor and click on the **Star GameObject** in the Hierarchy window.

-Find the 'Collect Sound' property of the Star's 'StarController' script component in the Inspector window.
+Find the **Collect Sound** property of the Star's StarController script component in the Inspector window.

-Click on the circle to the right of the 'Collect Sound' property and choose the **Collect** sound:
+Click on the circle to the right of the Collect Sound property and choose the **Collect** sound:

 ![Collect Sound property with Collect clip selected.](images/collect-sound-property.png)